thirstenstockton/p8105_hw2_tjs2193/P8105_DataScience.md

 include date of trash collection, and key stats about weight of trash and types of trash collected.
 The amount of trash collected by Professor Trash Wheel from 2017 to 2022 totals to 190.12 tons.
-The total amount of sports balls collected by Mr. Trash Wheel is 856. *
+The total amount of sports balls collected by Mr. Trash Wheel is 856.*

+# Problem 3